 Motu uses an innovative stakeholder dialogue process for investigating challenging topics that are the subject of polarising public debate.
-Motu has run five dialogues since 2007 and is currently continuing its Emissions Trading Scheme (ETS) Dialogue as well as working with the Deep South National Science Challenge impacts and implications programme.
+Motu has run eight dialogues since 2007 working with the Emissions Trading Scheme (ETS) as well as working with the Deep South National Science Challenge impacts and implications programme.

 A Motu Dialogue is not a decision-making body, but a group with a wide range of perspectives that can provide a basis for more constructive and informed public discussion on challenging issues.
 It is composed of up to 20 individuals who work together over an agreed amount of time, to frame challenges within the sector, and create ideas on how to move forward.

 The group meets in person (with some participation by video-conference) for either half- or full-day meetings.
 The group aims to develop a shared understanding of the issues and current knowledge about them, identify creative ideas to address them, develop mutual trust among participants and develop potential effective, efficient and fair solutions to the identified challenge or pose well-formulated research questions.
 It does not aim to create consensus among participants though consensus on some issues is often reached.

 The aim is not to have a representative selection from the New Zealand population, but rather to ensure that a wide range of perspectives and experience are represented.
 This involves including both the communities affected by the issue – from business, government and Māori representatives – and technical experts.

 Participants are selected on the basis of their knowledge and their characteristics.
 Relevant personal characteristics include being a good thinker, knowledgeable, open-minded and amenable to working as part of a group.